+Markham will oversee and manage the design and improvements of all public parks and open space and ensure general per-capita and locational standards for parkland are met or exceeded.
 Markham will oversee and manage the design and improvement of all public parks and open space and ensure general per-capita and locational standards for parkland are met or exceeded.
 Markham will ensure that design concepts are prepared and presented to the community for input and comments, and that as required, presentations are made to Standing and Advisory Committees as applicable.